vidjil/vidjil/doc/server.md

 # Docker installation

-All our images are hosted on DockerHub and can be retrieved from the repository [vidjil/vidjil](https://hub.docker.com/r/vidjil/vidjil/).
+to       All our images are hosted on DockerHub and can be retrieved from the repository [vidjil/vidjil](https://hub.docker.com/r/vidjil/vidjil/).
 Our docker environment makes use of docker-compose (<https://docs.docker.com/compose/>).
 All Vidjil components